KTK-Jadoo/remote-notes/997 Computer Science/Algorithms/Paradigms/Dynamic Programming.md

  >[!note] Why Recursion doesn't work here
- >In divide and conquer, a problem is expressed in term sof subproblems that are substantially smaller, because of which the full recursion tree is only logarithmic depth and a polunomial number of nodes.
+ >In [[Divide and Conquer|divide and conquer]], a problem is expressed in term sof subproblems that are substantially smaller, because of which the full recursion tree is only logarithmic depth and a polunomial number of nodes.
  ><br>
  >In typical dynamic programming, a problem is reduced to only slightly smaller subproblems.
 Like how $L(j)$ relies on $L(j-1)$.
 Thus the full recursion tree has polynomial depth and exponential number of nodes.
 However, most of these nodes are repeats, Efficiency is therefore obtained by enumerating the distinct subproblems and solving them in the right order.
  >